Today's Articles

 Jean-Bertrand Aristide was born into poverty in Port-Salut, Sud, Haiti.
 His father died three months after he was born, and he later moved to Port-au-Prince with his mother.
 At age five, Aristide started school with priests of the Salesian order.
 He was educated at the Collège Notre Dame in Cap-Haitian, graduating with honors in 1974.
 He then took a course of novitiate studies in La Vega, Dominican Republic, before returning to Haiti to study philosophy at the Grand Séminaire Notre Dame and psychology at the State University of Haiti.

-After completing his post-graduate studies in 1979, Aristide traveled in Europe, studying in Italy, Greece and in the Palestinian town of Beit Jala at the Cremisan Monastery.
+After completing his post-graduate studies in 1979, Aristide traveled to Europe, studying in Italy, Greece, and the Palestinian town of Beit Jala at the Cremisan Monastery.
 He returned to Haiti in 1982 for his ordination as a Salesian priest and was appointed curate of a small parish in Port-au-Prince.

 As Aristide became a leading voice for the aspirations of Haiti's dispossessed, he inevitably became a target for attack.
 He survived at least four assassination attempts.
 The most widely publicized attempt, the St. Jean Bosco massacre, occurred on September 11, 1988, when over one hundred armed Tontons Macoute wearing red armbands forced their way into St. Jean Bosco as Aristide began Sunday Mass.
 As army troops and police stood by, the men fired machine guns at the congregation and attacked fleeing parishioners with machetes.
 Aristide's church was burned to the ground.
 Nearly 50 people were reported to have been killed, and 77 were wounded.
 Aristide survived and went into hiding.
 Subsequently, Salesian officials ordered Aristide to leave Haiti, but tens of thousands of Haitians protested, blocking his access to the airport.